CICS: CICS and the World Wide Web

 CICS Transaction Server first introduced a native HTTP interface in version 1.2, together with a Web Bridge technology for wrapping green-screen terminal-based programs with an HTML facade.
 CICS Web and Document APIs were enhanced in CICS TS V1.3 to enable web-aware applications to be written to interact more effectively with web browsers.

 CICS TS versions 2.1 through 2.3 focused on introducing CORBA and EJB technologies to CICS, offering new ways to integrate CICS assets into distributed application component models.
 These technologies relied on hosting Java applications in CICS.
-The Java hosting environment saw numerous improvements over many releases, ultimately resulting in the embedding of the WebSphere Liberty Profile into CICS Transaction Server V5.1.
+The Java hosting environment saw numerous improvements over many releases.
+A multi-threaded JVM resource called the JVMSERVER was introduced during the CICS TS version 4.1 release, this was further enhanced to use 64-bit JVM technology in version 5.1.
+Version 5.1 also saw the introduction of the WebSphere Liberty profile web-container.
+Ultimately WebSphere Liberty was fully embedded into CICS Transaction Server in version 5.3.
 Numerous web facing technologies could be hosted in CICS using Java, this ultimately resulted in the removal of the native CORBA and EJB technologies.

 CICS TS V3.1 added a native implementation of the SOAP and WSDL technologies for CICS, together with client side HTTP APIs for outbound communication.
 These twin technologies enabled easier integration of CICS components with other Enterprise applications, and saw widespread adoption.
 Tools were included for taking traditional CICS programs written in languages such as COBOL, and converting them into WSDL defined Web Services, with little or no program changes.
 This technology saw regular enhancements over successive releases of CICS.